The Design – Immersed Cycloidal Gear Simulation | ANSYS CFX

 In this analysis, a transient analysis type was used to obtain the results to check the fluid flow.
 In this analysis, non-buoyant models have been used and stationary domain motion has also been activated in this analysis.
 In this analysis, a k-Epsilon model was used to study the water flow and thermal energy fluid models of heat transfer.

-The flow input for this geometry of a cycloidal gear that directs the flow of air at a fluid temperature of 25 C into the geometry.
+The flow input for this geometry of a cycloidal gear directs the flow of air at a fluid temperature of 25 C into the geometry.
 The turbulence boundary condition of a cycloidal gear wall is considered to be k-Epsilon according to the working conditions.
-The wall function is defined as Scalable in the name selection section of turbulence boundary condition.
+The wall function is defined as Scalable in the name selection section of the turbulence boundary condition.
 The static pressure for the design modeler is set as relative pressure equal to 1 Pa.
 The turbulence for the design modeler is set with an intensity equal to 5 %.